So, you’ve been tasked with the challenge of organising your work’s corporate ski trip.

 An unfortunate consequence of being given the role of organiser means having to deal with those who drop out.
 So, if the numbers aren’t set, choose accommodation which allows you some flexibility.

 For shorter trips, ski hotels are usually the preferred option.
-Make sure you know you’ll be getting your money’s worth, and everyone will be accommodated for.
+They offer modern rooms along with fantastic facilities like swimming pools and fitness centres.
+Make sure you know you’ll be getting your money’s worth, and everyone will be accommodated.

 You may also like: Guide to Group Ski Holidays